|

 Meyer,

 Stephen.
-'Marschner's Villains, Monomania, and the
+'Marschner's Villains, Monomania, and the Fantasy

-Cambridge Opera Journal, 12 (2000), 109-34.
+of Deviance', Cambridge Opera Journal, 12 (2000), 109-34.

 Among

-other characters, analyses Bois-Guilbert in Der Templer
+other characters, analyses Bois-Guilbert in Der Templer und

-und die Jüdin (1829), an operatic adaptation of Ivanhoe,
+die Jüdin (1829), an operatic adaptation of Ivanhoe,

-which, like other Marschner operas, foregrounds the inner
+which, like other Marschner operas, foregrounds the inner life

-the background of early nineteenth-century pathology, and
+of early nineteenth-century pathology, and particularly the syndrome

-particularly the syndrome of 'monomania'.
-Marschner's music,
+of 'monomania'.
+Marschner's music, which partially 'heroicizes'

-the contemporary rise of the sympathetic villain, parallels
+the villains in keeping with the contemporary rise of the sympathetic

-efforts to redefine the nature of madness.
+villain, parallels efforts to redefine the nature of madness.

 Millgate,